 Panic Attacks Reveal Unmet Needs and New Passions

-On the dance floor is where I can let it all go, where my body and soul gets to detox and my heart’s voice begins to emerge.
+In the dance studio is where I can let it all go, where my body and soul gets to detox and my heart’s voice begins to emerge.
 It is where I found myself again, after I started having panic attacks and anxiety that began to reveal unmet needs in my life.

 Before these experiences, I did not know how to honor my capacity, and how to say no and yes with my whole heart.
 I was so motivated to be generous and kind, and serve others, but I didn’t know how to care for myself.
 These lessons have turned into core values that guide my decision making.
 I have also learned to value and give myself permission to be right where I am, even if that looks messy or is full of snot and tears.